grafana/grafana/docs/sources/administration/service-accounts/about-service-accounts.md

 # About service accounts in Grafana

-A service account is generally a regular user account used to run automated or compute workload which are intended for programmatic use either internally for a Grafana feature or communicate outside of the Grafana environment.
+A service account is a regular user account used to run automated or compute workloads which are intended for programmatic use either internally for a Grafana feature or to communicate outside of the Grafana environment.
 Applications use service account tokens to authorize themselves as a service account.

 A common use case for creating a service account is to perform operations on automated or triggered tasks.
 You can use service accounts to: